 Scientific Assessment and Conclusions

 The CBP’s assessment of the projected impacts and modeling results of climate change in 2025 and 2050 for a range of scenarios would be relayed to the jurisdictions.
-In response, jurisdictions should describe method(s) for gathering and assessing additional scientific data and information.
+If the capacity exists, jurisdictions should describe method(s) for gathering and assessing additional scientific data and information.
 This element allows for flexibility in jurisdictions’ approaches to addressing climate change, and can incorporate local knowledge and information where quantitative data may be lacking.

 Identify conclusions based on scientific assessments.